 Why Did Prop 10 Fail to Gain Support?

 Yes-on–10 messaging was not effective.
-Polling suggests that a majority of Californians support rent control as a means to preserve residential stability and put a lid on runaway housing costs.
-Public Policy Institute polling in September found that two-in-three said housing affordability was a problem, yet the same poll found that only a quarter of respondents supported Proposition 10.
+Polling suggests that a majority of Californians support rent control as a means to preserve residential stability and to put a lid on runaway housing costs.
+Moreover, two-in-three respondents in a different survey said housing affordability was a problem.
+Yet that same poll found that only a quarter of respondents supported Proposition 10.

 Landlords understood they needed a massive TV ad campaign to defeat it.
-Question: if landlords number so few relative to those who rent (much less the voters as a whole), how did property interests swing a decisive 62% victory?
-By persuading voters that one day they too could become landlords and collect the rent rather than pay it.
-And the prospect of everyman-as-landlord is not that fanciful because many rental units in California are single-family homes and somebody owns them.
-They are landlords!
+But defeat it they did by persuading voters that one day they too could become landlords and one day they would be collecting the rent and not paying it.
+The prospect of everyman-as-landlord is not fanciful: today many rental dwellings in California are single-family homes owned by individuals.
+These landlords saw their own interests at stake.

 What Does the Prop 10 Loss Mean?